Archit327/AZ900-/Obsidian Vault/AZ 900/Security Sessions.md

 It can be a program or instruction designed to find the vulnerability, or the loop holes in the network to take advantage to gain access in the application or the system.

 #### Payload
 So payload is the thing which enters to the victims network or device and does the harm or steal data or any other sensitive info.
+It is famous for creating a impact in the victims system.
 Payload is the thing which will be the responsible for creating all the mess or loss.
 Stealing of sensitive info , or hacking the software, writing malicious codes , injecting codes etc.